Best road bikes: top reviewed bikes for every price point

 Wider tyres let you reduce tyre pressure, increasing comfort and grip

-However, today road bikes now come with increasingly wide tires due largely to the advent of disc brakes; even race bikes will typically have clearance for 28mm to 32mm tires, while endurance machines will likely allow for wider still.
-It's worth noting that even if your new bike has come specced with 25mm or 28mm tires, there's a good chance it will have the clearance for something wider.
+However, today road bikes now come with increasingly wide tyres due largely to the advent of disc brakes; even race bikes will typically have clearance for 28mm to 32mm tires, while endurance machines will likely allow for wider still.
+It's worth noting that even if your new bike has come specced with 25mm or 28mm tyres, there's a good chance it will have the clearance for something wider.